Food Systems, Land Use and Water Management

 Catalyzing transformative ideas

-The agri-food sector is a significant contributor to climate change, accounting for 36% of global greenhouse gas emissions (Crippa et al., 2021).
-The majority contribution of these emissions (71%) originates from agriculture and land use activities, while the remaining emissions result from supply chain activities such as retail, transportation, consumption, fuel production, waste management, industrial processes and packaging.
+The agri-food sector plays a significant role in climate change, accounting for 36% of global greenhouse gas emissions (Crippa et al., 2021).
+Most of these emissions (71%) originate from agricultural activities and land-use change.
+The remainder stems from supply chain activities such as retail, transport, consumption, fuel production, waste management, industrial processes, and packaging.